-Step 4: Click on the Run button next to Playing audio to initiate the troubleshooting process.
+Step 4: Click on the Run button next to Playing Audio to initiate the troubleshooting process.

-4. Disable and Enable Audio Device
+7. Disable and Enable the Audio Device

-Step 2: Click on the arrow before Audio inputs and outputs to expand it.
+Step 2: Click the arrow before ‘Audio inputs and outputs’ to expand it.
 Then, right-click on your audio device and select Disable device.

 Step 3: Right-click on the same audio device and select Enable device.
-It’d help if your PC is connected to the Internet so that it can fetch driver updates for the audio device, if any.

-5. Update or Reinstall Audio Drivers
+8. Update or Reinstall Audio Drivers

 Step 2: Click on the arrow before ‘Sound, video, and game controllers’ to expand that section.
 Right-click on your audio adapter and select Update driver.